Machine tool: History

 With the creation of master plane gages of such high accuracy, all critical components of machine tools (i.e., guiding surfaces such as machine ways) could then be compared against them and scraped to the desired accuracy.

 The first machine tools offered for sale (i.e., commercially available) were constructed by Matthew Murray in England around 1800.
 Others, such as Henry Maudslay, James Nasmyth, and Joseph Whitworth, soon followed the path of expanding their entrepreneurship from manufactured end products and millwright work into the realm of building machine tools for sale.

 Important early machine tools included the slide rest lathe, screw-cutting lathe, turret lathe, milling machine, pattern tracing lathe, shaper, and metal planer, which were all in use before 1840.
 With these machine tools the decades-old objective of producing interchangeable parts was finally realized.
 An important early example of something now taken for granted was the standardization of screw fasteners such as nuts and bolts.
 Before about the beginning of the 19th century, these were used in pairs, and even screws of the same machine were generally not interchangeable.
 Methods were developed to cut screw thread to a greater precision than that of the feed screw in the lathe being used.
 This led to the bar length standards of the 19th and early 20th centuries.

 American production of machine tools was a critical factor in the Allies' victory in World War II.
 Production of machine tools tripled in the United States in the war.
 No war was more industrialized than World War II, and it has been written that the war was won as much by machine shops as by machine guns.

 The production of machine tools is concentrated in about 10 countries worldwide: China, Japan, Germany, Italy, South Korea, Taiwan, Switzerland, US, Austria, Spain and a few others.
-Machine tool innovation continues in several public and private research centers worldwide.
+Not only does innovation continue in machine tools at multiple public and private research centers around the world, but their precision also continues to improve.